Percy (band)

-Percy are an English post-punk band from York, England.
+Percy are an English post-punk band from York, England, formed in 1996.
 The band is known for having drummer Hugh Whitaker, as a member of the band from 1997 to 2004, and for their single "Donny Rednecks", which featured in Steve Lamacq's 'Single of the Week' column in Melody Maker in 1999.

 History

 Early history

 The band was started in York in early 1996 by principal songwriter guitarist Colin Howard and bass player Andrew Wiles.
 Both of these remain members to this date.

 After a few local gigs in 1996 the band went into the studio to record a demo with the first drummer, Phil Garlick.
 The engineer for that recording was electronic composer Tim Wright, who continues to collaborate with the band to this day.
 That demo was circulated on cassette in November 1996.
 The demo scored very highly (96/100) and led to the track Youth Awareness Week being included in a CD release, which in turn led to radio airtime on BBC Radio Scotland's Beat Patrol in 1998.